pymor/pymor/docs/source/developer_docs.md

 ### `pre-commit` Hooks

 pyMOR ships a config for the [pre-commit](https://pre-commit.com/) hook management system.
-Using this setup can be a good way to find flake8 errors before pushing to GitHub, but using it is not required.
+Using this setup can be a good way to find code style errors before pushing to GitHub, but using it is not required.
 Once you have `pre-commit` installed in you environment, run

 ```